matter-labs/era-contracts/docs/Overview.md

 validity proof and data availability, handles L2 <-> L1 communication, finalizes L2 state transition, and more.

 There are also important contracts deployed on the L2 that can also execute logic called _system contracts_.
 Using L2
-<-> L1 communication, they can affect both the L1 and the L2.
+<-> L1 communication can affect both the L1 and the L2.

 #### DiamondProxy